konapuramsureshbabu/fe-microservices/README.md

 ### 4. Verify the Application
 Open a browser and navigate to the above URLs to access each dashboard.
 Verify that:
 - The dashboard loads with a sidebar, header, and content area.
-- Tailwind CSS styles are applied (e.g., blue sidebar for Principal with `bg-blue-800`, green for HOD with `bg-green-800`, etc.).
+- Tailwind CSS styles are applied (e.g., blue sidebar for Principal with `bg-blue-800`, green for HOD with `bg-green-800`, purple for Teacher with `bg-purple-800`, indigo for Student with `bg-indigo-800`).
 - Use browser developer tools (F12) to confirm that `index.css` is loaded and contains Tailwind styles.

 ### 5. Run in Production Mode